CtrlK

 Suggestions

-Remove all boilerplate sections that don't help Claude execute the task (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) to reduce token waste by ~60%.
+Remove or drastically reduce boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that don't contain poster-pitch-specific guidance—these waste tokens on generic project management scaffolding.

 DimensionReasoningScore